deepgram/web-next/content/blog/posts/flutter-speech-to-text-tutorial/index.md

 ---
-title: Converting Speech to Text in Flutter Applications
+title: "Converting Speech to Text in Flutter Applications"
-description: In this tutorial, learn how to use Deepgram's speech recognition API with Flutter and Dart to convert speech to text on iOS and Android devices.
+description: "In this tutorial, learn how to use Deepgram's speech recognition API with Flutter and Dart to convert speech to text on iOS and Android devices."
 date: 2022-04-11
 cover: https://res.cloudinary.com/deepgram/image/upload/v1649265669/blog/2022/04/flutter-speech-to-text-tutorial/speech-to-text-in-flutter.jpg
 authors: